zek/laravel-rancher/README.md

 >You may also publish the config file to `config/rancher.php` for editing:
 `php artisan vendor:publish --provider="Benmag\Rancher\RancherServiceProvider"`

+### Notes
+Make sure you have authentication enabled.
+Without this, you might experience some weird behaviour.
+I still need to look into changing Environments/Projects in a slightly more coordinated way but you should just be able to instantiate a new client instance.

 ## Usage
 Laravel Rancher is incredibly intuitive to use.